 Have you ever wondered why IT outages result from making changes to critical IT systems?
 Why CEOs of major institutions are regularly on the news apologising?
 It’s not due to these institutions lacking capable people or not taking things seriously, it’s due to the fact that the act of making a change to a critical IT system exposes institutions to a complex, and sometimes unpredictable, landscape of operational risk.

 Due to ever-increasing system integration, automation, architectural complexity and functional capability, it becomes less and less achievable to truly replicate the live environment in testing and predict all potential outcomes.
-Under these circumstances it becomes very difficult to lead a team through a very precise and interlinked set of activities to cutover to new systems or updates whilst remaining ready to manage the unexpected.
+Under these circumstances, it becomes very difficult to lead a team through a very precise and interlinked set of activities to migrate to new systems or updates whilst remaining ready to manage the unexpected.
 This is further complicated by the diverse global operating models in place maximising the time zones, skills and cost benefits around the globe.

 A cutover quickly becomes like trying to get a team to put on a Broadway musical via emails and conference calls.
 The further complication is the inevitable issue that changes the production from My Fair Lady to West Side Story in the middle of the night on a Saturday.